MarionaMFE/mfe_pubs/README.md

 theme\_mfe() function, but need to be explicitly set in your other standard ggplot chart functions.

+`theme_mfe()` has two optional arguments: `horizontal_axis` which defaults to FALSE, and `bottom_legend` which defaults to TRUE.

-Example of how it is used in a standard workflow:
+Example of how the function and its arguments are used in a standard
+workflow:

 ``` r